Dax

 La Fontaine Chaude: symbol of the spa town

-France’ s leading spa destination, with almost 60,000 people taking the waters every year, Dax owes its reputation to its naturally warm thermal waters.
-In the town center, at the foot of the Thermes Sarrailh, the Fontaine Chaude – or La Nèhe spring – is the symbol of Dax thermalism… and a real tourist attraction.
-And with good reason: the healing water gushes out here at 64 degrees!
-This thermal water, mixed with the algae that forms on the surface and the silt from theAdour, is used to make the famous Dax mud, known as Péloïde.
+France’ s leading spa destination, with almost 60,000 visitors a year, Dax owes its reputation to its naturally warm thermal waters.
+In the town center, at the foot of the Sarrailh thermal baths, the Fontaine Chaude – or La Nèhe spring – is the symbol of Dacquois thermalism… and a real tourist attraction.
+And with good reason: the healing water here gushes out at 64 degrees!
+This thermal water, mixed with the algae that forms on the surface and the silt from theAdour river, is used to make the famous Dax mud, known as Peloïde.
 Already known to the Romans for its therapeutic virtues, this thermal mud is used in rheumatology and phlebology, notably to treat osteoarthritis.